Jacob-Bankston/Markdown-Notes/day32-digitalcrafts.md

 - Always call setState and make a brand new state object.
 Never use this.state.props for this
 - SRP - Single Responsibility Principal
+- SPA - Single Page Application
+- Virtual DOM - A simulated DOM model that will update throughout the process